Shuhao-747/GenoPHI/README.md

 )
 ```

-## License
+## License and Copyright

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This software is available under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+This software is also subject to Lawrence Berkeley National Laboratory copyright.
+See the [COPYRIGHT](COPYRIGHT) file for details.

+This software was developed under funding from the U.S. Department of Energy and
+the U.S. Government consequently retains certain rights.